rubrican-research/saph/README.md

+**Note**: This library depends on "sugar" (https://github.com/stanley643212/sugar).
+You will need to clone this repository as well.
+The plan is to remove the dependency before release.

 # Saph: Lazarus package for complex GUI
 This is a library to make coding complex GUIs in Lazarus easier.
 Broad functional goals: